Germany calls on Poland, Czech Republic to open borders soon

 Poland’s Interior Ministry said earlier this week it would extend its strict border controls until June 12.

-Czech Prime Minister Andrej Babis has said there were currently no negotiations with Germany to lift travel restrictions because the coronavirus situation there was not as stable in Germany as in its other neighbours.
+Czech Prime Minister Andrej Babis has said there were currently no negotiations with Germany to lift travel restrictions because the coronavirus situation there was not as stable in Germany as in its other neighbors.

 Reporting by Reuters TV, writing by Michael Nienaber, editing by Andrew Heavens